Pile of peanut brittle on white plate.

 Water helps dissolve the sugar and corn syrup.
 It also helps regulate the boiling temperature.

-Shelled Salted Peanuts add a salty, nutty flavor that contrasts the sweetness of the sugar and corn syrup.
+Shelled Salted Peanuts add a salty, nutty flavor that contrasts with the sweetness of the sugar and corn syrup.
 They also add a crunchy texture.

 Cookie sheet spread with butter.